 Is China closed for the holidays?

 Remember that in Mainland China, Chinese holidays are virtually unaffected by weekends.
-If the actual date of a given holiday falls on a Saturday or Sunday, the government will move the holiday until the next weekend so everyone can enjoy a few days off, no matter the holidays’ actual date.
+If the actual date of a given holiday falls on a Saturday or Sunday, the government extend the holiday into the next week.
+That way, everyone can enjoy a few days off, no matter the holiday's actual date.

 Banks are mostly closed during Chinese public holidays.
 However, they may keep central branches open.
 If you need to go to the bank during the holidays, head to the city’s financial district, where there’s a greater chance you’ll find an open branch.

-Are Thanksgiving and Christmas also celebrated in China?
+Traditionally, Thanksgiving and Christmas are not celebrated in China.

 Every year, the Chinese government issues an official schedule of public Chinese holidays: